From loop quantum gravity to cosmology: the two-vertex model

 For barotropic fluids the equation of state is such that the pressure depends only on the density and the continuity equation implies that the density is a given function of the scale factor $\rho(a)$.

 In order to compare both dynamical equations~\eqref{eq:fried2v} and~\eqref{eq:friedmann_barotropic} on equal footing it is necessary to introduce a fiducial volume $\mathcal V_\Sigma$ with respect to the line element $\diff \Sigma_k^2$ (see footnote~\ref{fn:volume}).
 This factor naturally appears multiplying both $\rho$ and $1/G$ when considering the Hamiltonian for FLRW dynamics.
-In this comparison we then see that the small-twist regime of the U$(N)$-invariant \mbox{2-vertex} model describes a FLRW cosmology.
-The cosmological parameters and energy density are determined by the parameters $\gamma$, $\kappa$, and the function $f$ that define the 2-vertex model: The gravitational constant is given by $G=3\gamma \mathcal V_\Sigma/(8\pi)$, the spatial curvature by $k= \kappa$, and the matter content is a barotropic fluid with density $\rho= f/\mathcal V_\Sigma$ and pressure determined by the continuity equation $p=-(a^3f)'/(3\mathcal V_\Sigma a^2)$, the prime denoting derivative with respect to $a$.
-As a simple example, the 2-vertex model with $f(a)=\sum_n f_n a^{-\alpha_n}$ describes a cosmology filled with a number of perfect fluids with equations of state $p_n=w_n\rho_n$, where $w_n= \alpha_n/3-1$.
+In this comparison we then see that the small-twist regime of the U$(N)$-invariant \mbox{two-vertex} model describes a FLRW cosmology.
+The cosmological parameters and energy density are determined by the parameters $\gamma$, $\kappa$, and the function $f$ that define the two-vertex model: The gravitational constant is given by $G=3\gamma \mathcal V_\Sigma/(8\pi)$, the spatial curvature by $k= \kappa$, and the matter content is a barotropic fluid with density $\rho= f/\mathcal V_\Sigma$ and pressure determined by the continuity equation $p=-(a^3f)'/(3\mathcal V_\Sigma a^2)$, the prime denoting derivative with respect to $a$.